Mae Sot

 How far from Bangkok or civilization?

-We do have TV and KFC, but no cinema or MacDonald’s.
+We do have TV and KFC, we have TWO cinemas but no MacDonald's.
 Generally, the food is quite good and very reasonable.
 We have Indian, Chinese, Thai, Burmese and a couple of places serving western food.

 A 500 baht day pass into Burma will get you to a few cheap and nasty places across the border.
 There are usually five to ten girls hanging around with hardly any customers in sight.